 To keep the communication running smoothly, don’t rely on phone calls and email to keep in touch.
 Instead, put a dedicated communication platform in place.
 There are plenty of options out there that’ll help you communicate effectively, enabling you to keep track of conversation threads, share files, and reply with that gif that perfectly sums up how you’re feeling.
+Many remote companies are using dedicated small business phone systems for seamless communication along with other communication tools.
 Good platforms to check out include:

 Hold your meetings face-to-face